 Cleveland Clinic’s Sleep Disorders Center is accredited by the American Academy of Sleep Medicine.
-The center is part of Cleveland Clinic's Neurological Institute, whose neurology and neurosurgery programs for children and adults consistently have been ranked as national leaders by U.S. News & World Report’s “America’s Best Hospitals” survey.
+The center is part of Cleveland Clinic's Neurological Institute, whose neurology and neurosurgery programs for children and adults are nationally ranked for their expertise and care.

 What We Treat